 Current favourites: Village, Concordia, Mare Nostrum, Five Tribes, Caverna, Champions of Midgard, Star Trek: Attack Wing and an oldie but a goody, DUNE.

 Eric is a long time tabletop gamer, an early favourite being the Lord of the Rings Adventure Game.
 He enjoys games with strong themes in their gameplay, and especially dungeon crawlers like Descent: Journeys in the Dark.

 Current favourites: Gloomhaven, Mansions of Madness, Unicornus Knights, and Battlestar Galactica

-Alex is sometimes hard to spot as he often works in the warehouse and does inventory on the thousands of games stored there.
-He enjoys pen and paper RPGs.
+Alex is sometimes hard to spot as they often work in the warehouse and do inventory on the thousands of games stored there.
+They are also Editor in Chief of our blog and newsletter.
+Alex enjoys pen and paper RPGs.